mae3301/mae3301.github.io/_posts/2023-07-23-magic-squares.md

 The matches I did find are presented below.

 ## Discussion
-Because the map between rune strings and sums is not one-to-one, it does not have a well-defined inverse.
-It is thus unclear how to match a number with a string when multiple strings can have the same sum.
-Restricting the search to a small universe of string could solve that problem, but there is no guarantee that it will.
-It is difficult, perhaps impossible, to find a natural corpus large enough to provide strings for each number in the squares and still small enough to avoid the problem of repeats.
+Because the map between English rune strings and gematria sums is not one-to-one and onto, it does not have a well-defined inverse.
+It is thus unclear how to match an arbitrary natural number with a string.
+Restricting the search to a universe of strings could help, but there is no guarantee that it will.
+It is difficult, perhaps impossible, to find a natural corpus large enough to provide English words for each number in the squares and still small enough to avoid the problem of an abundance of repeats.

 ## Final Words

 3301 certainly seemed to be teaching solvers how to calculate gematria sums in 2013 and 2014.
 The magic square in section of the LP was part of that education and remains a tantalizing clue.
-Yet it is unclear if the mapping G can help to solve *Liber Primus*.
+It is unclear if the gematria sum can help to solve *Liber Primus*. . .

+And yet!
+Solver Jon46 has alerted me to the presence of some key magic square words in the Blake poem "The Book of Urizen" so I will perhaps continue my quixotic journey with an examination of that text.